How to Block YouTube Channels and Keywords

 Your blocked keywords appear in a list, each showing:

-- Keyword displayed in a red badge
+- Keyword displayed in red text

-- Trash icon to remove the keyword
+- × delete icon to remove the keyword

 Keyword matching examples